onnieluk/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 transport, for the instabilities produced by turbulence affects plasma confinement.
 This is a problem that involves a wide range of spatial and temporal scales.
-Previously scientists were only able to focus on building single-scaled physics models due to very-limited computing capacity.
-However, with supercomputers performance continuously on the rise, multiscale modelling becomes feasible and there are much effort within the fusion community to come up with a reliable simulation model to understand the multiscale phenomenon.
+Previously scientists were only able to focus on building single-scale physics models due to very-limited computing capacity.
+However, with supercomputers performance continuously on the rise, multiscale modelling becomes feasible and there are much effort within the fusion community to come up with a reliable simulation that can help us better understand the multiscale phenomenon.

 ![](images/iter.jpg)

 An illustration of the ITER tokamak.

 The multiscale fusion workflow (MFW) is one of such efforts.
-It takes the component base approach to connect several single-scaled models into a workflow: the equilibrium model that updates tokamak equilibrium information; turbulence model that calculates particle and heat fluxes; transport model that maps out the core plasma profiles (e.g. temperature); conversion module that converts
+It takes the component base approach to connect several single-scale models into a workflow: the equilibrium model that updates tokamak equilibrium information; turbulence model that calculates particle and heat fluxes; transport model that maps out the core plasma profiles (e.g. temperature); conversion module that converts